Interested in hosting your own ocean film festival or event?

 Since 2015, Sea & See Film Festival introduced many marine films from all over the world to Busan citizens.
 In 2018, Sea & See Film Festival changed its name to Korea International Ocean Film Festival to communicate with the world through a variety of ocean films.
+In 2019, the KIOFF will screen more than a dozen films from the IOFF portfolio, each of them translated and subtitled, sharing important ocean films from around the world.

 Thunder Bay International Film Festival